condmaker/stud_fight/README.md

 # STUD FIGHT
-A simple online turn-based game made with a simple server connecting to clients via TCP.
+A simple online turn-based game with a simple server connecting to clients via TCP.

 ![stud-fight-selection]